rnsharma10/dvNoteApp/README.md

  - Create, Update and Delete notes.
  - Format notes with bold, italic and underline function.
  - Copy data by selecting some text, or copy whole note.
+ - Notes are sorted in the last updated manner.

 ## Caveats